andwn/cave-story-md/doc/DIFFERENCES.md

 ## Other stuff that, while left out on purpose, may happen someday

- - Many particle effects like gibs, sparkles, drips aren't implemented.
+ - Some particle effects, mainly gibs, aren't implemented.
  - Weapon swap icons next to the HUD aren't there.
 If there seems to be enough tiles left over after adding the weapon effects (like fireball trails and boom flashes) I may give it a shot.
  - Chako is the correct purple color in her house, but at the end of the game (King's Table, credits) she is gray.
 I haven't looked too hard into finding a free color slot to put the purple yet.